Charles O'Hara: Later years

 In August 1795, he was exchanged for Comte de Rochambeau.
 Later that year he became engaged to Mary Berry, but the engagement was broken when he was named Governor of Gibraltar for a second time on 30 December 1795, and she would not leave England.
 He was promoted to full general in 1798.
 O'Hara is known for the folly that was O'Hara's Tower on Gibraltar and his debates with John Jervis, 1st Earl of St Vincent over the redesign of Gibraltar to serve the needs of the British Fleet.
 St Vincent, who was admiral in charge of the Mediterranean Fleet, recommended that the Royal Navy Victualling Yard be relocated to the Rosia Bay area, just south of the New Mole.
 Governor O'Hara did not approve of St Vincent's plan as he proposed to finance it by selling the naval stores at Waterport and Irish Town.
 However, St Vincent had poor regard for O'Hara, who let the garrison enjoy the ninety pubs on the Rock.
 It has been proposed that he needed the income to finance his many households and mistresses.
 St Vincent, however, won with regard to his navy's needs.
 The poor morale in the garrison led to a plot to let Spain have Gibraltar.
 O'Hara discovered the plot and 1,000 people were exiled from the Rock.

 He died in Gibraltar on 21 February 1802, from complications due to his old wounds and was buried on 25 February.

 In popular culture

 In the Roland Emmerich film The Patriot starring Mel Gibson, Charles O'Hara was played by Peter Woodward.
-His portrayal in the film has been criticised due to the fact the real O'Hara is said to have spoken with a strong Irish accent.
+His portrayal in the film has been criticised.
+In the film O'Hara is portrayed to speak with received pronunciation which may be considered anachronistic, this manner of speaking did not yet exist.
+The real O'Hara is said to have spoken with an Irish accent and like many of his colleagues of the day, he shared in the hardships endured by the common soldiers under his command.

 O'Hara was portrayed by Collin Sutton in the television show Turn: Washington's Spies.

 John Means portrayed Brigadier General Charles O'Hara in the MGM miniseries George Washington in 1984.